You gotta love the granny! Even if you don’t crochet, you can probably pick out a classic granny square afghan from a lineup.

 In the following corner: 3 dc, 2 ch, 3 dc.
 This makes the new corner.

-In the final corner, you will make 3 dc, chain two and then slip stitch to the top of the first chain in the first “chain three” to close the round.
+To finish the first corner your worked in, make 3 dc, chain two and then slip stitch to the top of the first chain in the first “chain three” to close the round.

-Your next round begins in the same manner as round two.
+Your next round begins the same way as round two.
 Chain three and then 2 dc into the same corner.

-Your next space is the corner, so you will make 3 dc, 2 ch, 3 dc into the corner.
+Your next space is the corner, so you’ll make 3 dc, 2 ch, 3 dc into the corner.
 Repeat the previous two steps around the square.
-When you get to the final space, make 3 dc, ch 2 and sl st to the top of the first chain 3 to close the round.
+When you get to the corner you started in, make 3 dc, ch 2 and sl st to the top of the first chain 3 to close the round.

 Round 4 is similar to Round 3 except that you are now working with a larger square so there will be two spaces in each row between each corner.

 At the end of the previous round, fasten off and weave in ends.
-Join new yarn in any corner.
+Join new yarn in any corner by simply tying it on.

 Proceed around the square as normal.